mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

 * Choose **Transactional** for non-commercial messages such as order confirmation, password reset notifications, or delivery information for example.

-When [creating a message](../messages/get-started-content.md#create-new-message), you must choose a valid message preset for the selected category and channel(s).

 >[!CAUTION]
 >
 >**Transactional** messages can be sent to profiles who unsubscribed from marketing communications.
 These messages can only be sent in specific contexts.

+When [creating a message](../messages/get-started-content.md#create-new-message), you must choose a valid message preset matching the category you selected for your message.

 ### Subdomain & IP pool {#subdomains-and-ip-pools}